SCHOLARSHIP RULES (UPDATED)

 The establishment of the Fund for Formation and Studies has become a true expression of cooperation within our universal brotherhood.
 Many entities could not ensure Formation Programs without this broad solidarity and others would not be able to form future professors, formators and evangelizers without it.
 Although the Fund for Formation and Studies also provides other formation needs (formation of new teachers, teacher training, continuing education, helping needy entities in Initial Formation, language courses, etc.) the largest expense goes for Scholarships.

-Well aware of this reality, I invite you to continue to offer your contribution to the Fund for Formation and Studies.
-The General Definitory met in Jan. of 2011 and decided to review the regulations in force and, according to the new changes of the academic process, to establish norms regarding the study grant.
-Respecting these simple rules will allow the General Secretariat for Formation and Studies to carry out a more complete and attentive service to each Friar Student.
-The norms are as follows:
+The General Definitorium has decided to revise the regulations for granting Scholarships and establish the following norms in keeping with the new needs and changes of the academic journey.
+Respecting these simple regulations will allow the General Secretariat for Formation and Studies to offer a more complete and attentive service to each Friar student: